MaStEr156/College-Management-System-CRUD/README.md

 5. Run the project using Visual Studio.
 The application will launch in your default web browser.

 ## Database Setup
 1. The project uses **Entity Framework Code First**.
-To create the database, after adjusting the server name in the connection string in "appsettings.json" file, run the following command in the **Package Manager Console**:
+To create the database, run the following command in the **Package Manager Console**:
     ```bash
     Update-Database
     ```